 The Collins River is a 67-mile-long (108 km) stream in the east-central portion of Middle Tennessee.
 It is a tributary of the Caney Fork which feeds into the Cumberland River in northern middle Tennessee.

-Tennessee has designated it one of it's most scenic rivers and indeed it is.
-Along it's banks is miles of beautiful nature dotted occasionally with spectacular riverside homes and farms.
+Tennessee has designated it one of its most scenic rivers and indeed it is.
+Along its banks are miles of beautiful nature dotted occasionally with spectacular riverside homes and farms.

 Collins River Launch Sites

 5. Cumberland River

 The 688-mile Cumberland River flows generally west from a source in the Appalachian Mountains to its meeting with the Ohio River near Paducah, Kentucky, and the mouth of the Tennessee River.
 Although the basin is predominantly rural, there are some large cities on the banks of the river, including Nashville and Clarksville,